Create a

 4. Individual ambitions, motivations, and aspirations matter

 Career development must consider the individual, what they are capable of, their potential, and what they are willing to do to make a change.
-Some employees prefer the consistency of growing in a single career field, and some have family obligations that (temporarily) limit their ambitions, while others crave frequent change.
+Some employees prefer the consistency of advancing in a single career field, others have family obligations that (temporarily) limit their ambitions, while others crave frequent change.
 Another element is the availability of non-management roles at higher positions and pay levels (e.g., management and non-management career tracks with similarly attractive compensation opportunities).
 Career pathways and progressions should consider and accommodate different types of employee ambitions and timeframes.

 5. Communication and access are essential